gaphor/gaphor/docs/service_oriented.md

 Services that expose actions should also inherit from the ActionProvider interface.
 This interface does not require any additional methods to be implemented.
-Action methods should be annotated with a `@action` annotation.
+Action methods should be annotated with an `@action` annotation.

 ## Example: ElementFactory